snthomps/snthomps/README.md

 - 🔭 Currently working on RLHF optimization and performance profiling
 - 🌱 Learning advanced RL algorithms and distributed training
 - 💡 Interested in AI safety, scalability, and production ML systems
-- 📫 How to reach me: your.email@example.com
+- 📫 How to reach me: Shoot me a DM on LinkedIn

 ## ⭐ Featured Project